Siddopari/STEMlab_Pynq-SDK/Setting-up-your-system.md

 * The PYNQ image includes a Samba file sharing service, which allows to access the file system as if it would be a remote drive.
 This is very handy to transfer files between your PC and the Redpitaya-125-14.
 The configuration process is described [here](https://pynq.readthedocs.io/en/v2.0/getting_started.html#accessing-files-on-the-board).

 **NOTE**: Do not worry if your user permissions our your network settings do not allow you to access the Samba service.
-File transfers between can also be done via SCP.
+File transfers can also be done via SCP.